 The Trump request also reverses cuts to the Centers for Disease Control and National Institutes of Health that Trump proposed in his February budget for next year and would create a $3 billion fund for unanticipated needs.

 Economists doubted that the massive economic rescue package being drafted would enough to stop millions of jobs losses, even if in the short term.
-It's aimed at helping Americans without paychecks avoid foreclosure and other financial hardships and preventing businesses from sliding into bankruptcy.

-The Treasury plan is on par with the $700 billion 2008 bank bailout or the nearly $800 billion 2009 recovery act.
+The Treasury plan is on a par with $700 billion 2008 bank bailout or the nearly $800 billion 2009 recovery act.
 The White House proposal aims to provide a massive tax cut for wage-earners, $50 billion for the airline industry and $250 billion for small businesses.
 But nothing is set in concrete, and all the pressure is for the package to keep growing.

-The amount that would be sent out in checks Americans is not yet decided.
+The amount that would be sent out in checks Americans is also not yet decided.
 The White House said it liked GOP Sen. Mitt Romney's idea for $1,000 checks, though not necessarily at that sum and not for wealthier people.

 Senate Democrats produced their own $750 billion proposal, which includes $400 billion to shore up hospitals and other emergency operations in response to the global pandemic and $350 billion to bolster the safety net with unemployment checks and other aid to Americans.